December 23rd, 1906 — March 22nd, 1973

 When serial buffs name their favorite heroes, Kane Richmond invariably places close to the top; in fact, he’s usually ranked second, right behind Buster Crabbe.
 This is a strong testament to Richmond’s screen presence and charisma, considering that, unlike Crabbe, Ralph Byrd, and other leading men, Richmond starred in only one really popular and well-remembered serial.
 However, his performance in that outing, and equally good performances in lesser cliffhangers, have earned him enduring popularity.
 Physically and facially, Richmond resembled a 1930s pulp magazine or comic strip hero come to life.
 He was also a good actor, and could convey both an unassuming sense of humor and a quiet, resolved determination.
 His looks and his pleasant personality made him a perfect serial hero, one who could elevate even the weakest vehicles.

 Richmond was born Fred Bowditch in Minneapolis in 1906.
-While not much data on his early life exists, it appears he displayed considerable athletic prowess in high school, worked in several odd jobs upon graduation, and made his way to Hollywood in 1925.
-He seems to have filled additional odd jobs in Los Angeles, including one as a gas station attendant, before breaking into the movies in 1929.
+While not much data on his early life exists, it appears he displayed considerable athletic prowess in high school, attended the University of Minnesota, and made his way to Hollywood around 1925.
+He worked as a gas station attendant in Los Angeles, then a film salesman, before breaking into the movies in 1929.
 He worked as an extra in his earliest pictures, then starred in a series of short boxing films for Universal, playing a fighter named “Kid Robertson.”
 In 1931, he was signed to a contract by Metro-Goldwyn-Mayer; the studio used him primarily in background parts, as they did most of their rookie actors.
 In 1932, Richmond was offered the lead in the 20th-Century Fox film Devil Tiger, and opted out of his MGM contract in order to accompany the Devil Tiger crew to Malaysia.
 The film was planned as a location-filmed jungle movie to rival MGM’s Trader Horn, and Richmond hoped that, if it proved successful, it could jump-start his career and save him a slow climb to bigger parts at MGM.
 However, Devil Tiger’s production was plagued by illnesses, accidents, and other difficulties, and wound up taking almost two years to complete.
 When the picture was finally released in 1934, it only met a modest success, and was unable to bring Richmond back to the attention of the major studios after his long absence from America.
 He was now in the same position he had been two years ago, only without a contract to rely on; he freelanced in small parts for various studios before starring in his first serial, The Lost City, in 1935.

 The Lost City was concocted by independent producer Sherman S. Krellberg, and was possibly the strangest cliffhanger of the sound era.
 The plot had Richmond, as an electrical engineer named Bruce Gordon, traveling to Africa to investigate a series of world-threatening atmospherical catastrophes emanating from a point in the jungle.
 Richmond quickly discovered that the man behind all the trouble was Zolok (William “Stage” Boyd), the ruler of a jungle lost city and a certifiably mad scientist.
 Gordon soon found himself dodging Zolok’s monstrous native henchmen, battling a crooked slave trader, and taking on several jungle tribes, all the while trying to rescue Dr. Manyus (Josef Swickard) and his daughter Natcha (Claudia Dell) from the clutches of Zolok and other villains equally bent on exploiting Manyus’ scientific knowledge.
 Lost City featured better-than-average sets and an unusually large cast for a serial, but its meandering and bizarre script and its wildly melodramatic acting, apparently insisted on by director Harry Reiver, turned it into more of a curiosity than a success.
 Richmond, like most of the cast members, overacted vehemently and uncharacteristically throughout, over-dramatically waving hands or clenching fists, and hammily shouting defiances as he went about his heroics.
 He relaxed into his more normal manner on a few occasions, but on the whole his first serial performance–unlike his subsequent ones–came off as pretty risible, though still somewhat appealing by virtue of its melodramatic energy.